movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Amongst other, we will explore:

-Why some people don't respond well to conventional abdominal exercise?
+Why breathing muscles are your core muscles

+Why weak core is often an issue of communication not a lack of muscle strengthening

-What tightness in your shoulders/hips/feet has to do with the weak abdomen?
+What tightness in your shoulders/hips/feet has to do with the weak abdomen

-How to notice and stop creating forces that keep weakening your core?
+We will discover movements that make you hurt and find a way to do them in a safer, smarter way that will help your tissues heal and strengthen.

 Using isolated small movements we will search for your body's "blind spots" restoring mobility in the underused areas and building more balanced strength patterns.

-We will discover movements that make you hurt and find a way to do them in a safer, smarter way that will help your tissues heal and strengthen.

 You will learn how to improve your alignment, reduce wear and tear on your joints and get more of your muscles to participate as you exercise, practice